jlevere/cse_5462/README.md

 4. **Scalability**
    Dynamic server-client ecosystem where servers track file ownership across peers using linked lists, enabling efficient queries and redundancy-free storage

-## Repo Info

-This repo is a personal monorepo for the class, but the class is actually comprised of a repo for each assignemnt under a github classroom org for the semester.

-To help this clean, I am using subtree with each of the assignment repos grafted into my monorepo.
-This alows for me to work in the monorepo but then push things to their correct repo for the class.

-The commands for this:

-`git remote add lab0 git@github.com:CSE-5462-OSU-Spring2025/lab0-jLevere.git`

-`git subtree add --prefix=lab0 lab0 main --squash`

-`git subtree push --prefix=lab0 lab0 main`

-Where `lab0` is the name of the remote repo and `lab0/` is the monorepo location for it.
-This works quite nicely.

 # Repository Structure & Workflow